 - Biscuits, chicken strips, or other treats

-- Stuffed toy, rope, Kong or other toy
+- Stuffed toy, rope, Kong, or another toy

 You can stash a streamlined version of this in a suitcase for the airplane ride or put a sturdier tub in your car within easy reach.

 Check the Legislation in Your New Town

 Some towns have stringent restrictions about the kinds of breeds they’ll let in.
-If your city-to-be is one such place, you need to know well ahead of time.
-If you’re moving somewhere for a job, it could be you need to look for a rental in a suburb to accommodate your dog’s breed.
+If your city-to-be is one such place, you need to know well beforehand.
+If you’re moving somewhere for a job, it could be that you need to look for a rental in a suburb to accommodate your dog’s breed.

 Get Your Storage Unit Early

-However you can minimize lots of trips in and out of the house toward the end of packing, you should.
-Dogs are very sensitive to you leaving when the house is emptied out, fearing they’ll be left.
-That’s why it’s a good idea to get storage units well ahead of time.
-As a bonus, this makes your life less hectic at the end as well.
+However you can minimize lots of trips in and out of the house toward the end of packing you should.
+Dogs are very sensitive to you leaving when the house is emptied, fearing they’ll be left.
+That’s why getting storage units well ahead of time is a good idea.
+As a bonus, this makes your life less hectic in the end as well.
 Just make sure you choose a reputable company and the right type of storage so your possessions get the care they need while you’re gone!

 On Moving Day

-One of the biggest hurdles in moving cross country with a dog is dealing with them on moving day itself.
-Here’s how.
+One of the biggest hurdles to moving cross-country with a dog is dealing with them on moving day.
+Here’s how you can minimize hiccups.

 Separate Your Dog and Inform the Movers

-The last thing you want when moving cross country with a dog is to lose them on the day of your departure.
+The last thing you want when moving cross country with a dog is to lose them on your departure day.
 For that reason, you should place them somewhere safe where they can’t escape.
-Think a back room that doesn’t need to be opened, a yard enclosure or a crate.
+Think of a back room that doesn’t need to be opened, a yard enclosure, or a crate.
 Tell the movers that you have a pet or pets, and where they are, so they don’t accidentally let them out.

 Get a Sitter (If Possible)